 But risk factors don't tell us everything.
-Having a risk factor, or even several risk factors, doesn’t mean that you will get the disease.
-And many people who get the disease may not have had any known risk factors.
-Even if a person has a risk factor and develops cancer, it is often very hard to know how much that risk factor may have contributed to the cancer.
+Having a risk factor, or even many risk factors, doesn’t mean that you will get the disease.
+And some people who get the disease may not have had any known risk factors.
+Even if a person has a risk factor and develops cancer, it's often very hard to know how much that risk factor may have contributed to the cancer.

 There are very few known risk factors for chronic lymphocytic leukemia (CLL).
 These include:

-The risk of getting CLL does not seem to be affected by smoking, diet, or infections.
+The risk of CLL does not seem to be linked to smoking, diet, or infections.

 Some studies have linked exposure to Agent Orange, an herbicide used during the Vietnam War, to an increased risk of CLL.
-Some other studies have suggested that farming and long-term exposure to some pesticides may be linked to an increased risk of CLL, but more research in this area is needed.
+Some other studies have suggested that farming and long-term exposure to certain pesticides may be linked to an increased risk of CLL, but more research is needed to be sure.

-First-degree relatives (parents, siblings, or children) of CLL patients have more than twice the risk for this cancer.
+First-degree relatives (parents, siblings, or children) of people with CLL have more than twice the risk for this cancer.

-CLL is slightly more common in males than females, but the reasons for this are not known.
+CLL is slightly more common in males than females.
+The reasons for this are not known.

 CLL is more common in North America and Europe than in Asia.
 Asian people who live in the United States do not have a higher risk than those living in Asia.
 This is why experts think the differences in risk are related to genetics rather than environmental factors.